patmha/CiTOCrawler/README.md

 A configurable crawler that looks for embedded RDF (specifically RDF statements using the [CiTO](http://www.sparontologies.net/ontologies/cito) ontology) and stores the resulting graphs with provenance information according to the [OpenCitations Data Model](https://dx.doi.org/10.6084/m9.figshare.3443876).

 Developed in **Python 2.7** with Scrapy and RDFLib.
-The code for storing the OpenCitations-compliant graphs was taken from https://github.com/essepuntato/opencitations and slightly adapted by me.
+The code for storing the OpenCitations-compliant graphs was taken from https://github.com/essepuntato/opencitations and slightly adapted.

 ## Architecture